macimax/WIKI_STEPMANIA/ssc.md

 ## \#LYRICSPATH

-Sets the path to the Lyrics.
+Sets the path to the [LRC](https://github.com/stepmania/stepmania/wiki/lrc) file containing the song's lyrics.
 (Based on the current Song's directory.)

 ## \#CDTITLE